robertmaxwilliams/mastml-weekly/week-10.md

   + crash both of our computers
   + accidentally delete all the slides
   + break the dell laptop

 TODONE
+  + gave that presentation, none of the above happened
+  + updated mastml hours spreadsheet
+  + made metrics show up in output without minus or negative
+  + added that metric that Ryan asked for (???)
+  + Did government required training :goberserk:

+Words from Dr. Finkel:
+  + Don't let the user know that we use negative score funcs
+  + Looks like the project is like pretty ~~good~~ operational
+  + Users will probably not use command line interface

 ### Tuesday